Configuring Services

 Skipping Cleanup on Deletion

-By default, Prodvana will attempt to delete any objects it created (such as, Kubernetes deployments) when a service is deleted.
+By default, Prodvana will attempt to delete any objects it created (such as, Kubernetes deployments) when a Service is deleted.
 This can be undesirable during the migration period to Prodvana and can be skipped by a flag in the config file:

 service: